supremeimposter/My-Vault/Computer-Organization-and-Architecture/CPU/Instruction Set Architecture.md

 ## Accumulator ISA

 1. Arithmetic instructions : 1 address instructions
-- One operand is specified explicitly and the other operand is implied implicitly (from accumulator).
+- One operand is specified explicitly (from memory) and the other operand is implied implicitly (from accumulator).

 2. Data instructions : 1 address instructions